 Noteworthy Health Benefits

 Avocado oil contains both oleic acid and omega-9 monosaturated fatty acid.
 These have powerful benefits to eye health, and may even assist in reducing cholesterol and improving heart health.
-Adding avocado oil to your diet can also help to increase the absorption of fat-soluble vitamins, such as Vitamin A, D, E, and K.
+Adding avocado oil to your diet can also help to increase the absorption of fat-soluble vitamins, such as vitamins A, D, E, and K.

 Beans are legumes rich in protein, and fiber, and are also a good source of B vitamins.
 Because of their low glycemic index, beans do not cause excessive blood spikes after meals.
 Moreover, beans help to grow healthy gut bacteria and can even reduce LDL cholesterol levels.